Félix Amiot

-Félix Amiot (October 17, 1894 – December 21, 1974) was a French industrialist and aircraft constructor based in Colombes, France.
+Félix Amiot (/ˈæmioʊ/, /fr/; October 17, 1894 – December 21, 1974) was a French industrialist and aircraft constructor based in Colombes, France.
 Some of the aircraft models he designed served in the French Air Force during the Second World War.
 His second industrial activity was shipbuilding for fishing boats, sailing, and warship in Cherbourg.
 He became famous for designing and producing Missile Boat (fast attack craft) type "Combattante" which he sold worldwide.

 Biography

 Born to a family of Christian background, in a small shopkeepers' family, his father being a grocer, Félix Amiot spent his childhood in Cherbourg, where he studied at the local public High School: Lycée Victor Grignard.
 During his childhood, he became passionate about mechanics and aviation.
 In 1908, his family left Cherbourg to settle down in Issy-les-Moulineaux, in the Paris suburbs, where the pioneers of the French aviation – Blériot, Voisin, the Farman brothers – had built aviation sheds and proceeded to fly trials of their engines on a nearby exercise ground.

 The proximity of the site was a strong inspiration for Amiot.
 In 1912, at the age of 18, he built his first plane in a garage near the training ground of Issy-les-Moulineaux.
 It was a two-seater monoplane, named after him: Amiot 01.
 In spite of the short-lived existence of this plane, damaged during a flight in 1913, Félix Amiot persevered with designing new planes.

 In September 1913, he registered his first patent for a "distribution system for fixed or rotary 2 or 4 times combustion engines ".

 In September 1914, Félix Amiot served in the army and was sent to the war front, where he stayed until October 1915.
 He was then requested to work for Morane-Saulnier, away from the front lines.
 He developed an assembly process for metallic parts using a stamping technique.
 The aircraft industry was very interested in the development of this technology; it attracted the attention of Louis Loucheur, who was, at the time, Secretary of Armaments.
 Loucheur suggested that Amiot become director of an aircraft manufacturing factory.
 Pierre Wertheimer, owner of Chanel and Bourjois, financed Amiot's first company: "La Société d'Emboutissage et de Constructions Mécaniques" (SECM), based on the Avenue des Ternes, in Paris.
 SECM fabricated and repaired Morane-Saulnier, Breguet or Sopwith planes.

 At the end of 1917, a second workshop was created in Colombes.

 In 1919, the SECM left the workshop at avenue des Ternes to settle down in a brand new factory in Colombes, in the close suburbs of Paris.
 In 1921, the SECM launched a design cabinet and began developing light passenger aircraft while at the same time, manufacturing planes under license – Breguet XIV, Breguet XIX, Farman F. 50, Dewoitine D1, etc.